 - It Heightens Profitability: It is old data, so expect the figures to be even more startling now, but Fortune 500 companies lose $31.5 billion each year simply because they fail to share knowledge amongst themselves.
 Failing to exchange learning and knowledge between departments, and from person to person, literally wastes money.
 There’s no excuse for this failing of L&D in the modern business environment.
 Cloud-based tools, like Bridge, make it so seamlessly easy to share knowledge and collaborate across departments, that it’s not a case of being logistically difficult.

 - It Creates Harmonious Synergy: Each department holds value on their own.
 Put them together and that’s when the real magic happens.
-If departments operate as silos, in all areas but definitely in L&D, then they waste resources, miss opportunities and zap productivity.
+If departments operate as silos, in all areas but definitely in L&D, then they waste resources, miss opportunities, and zap productivity.
 Connections need facilitating.
 Cross-department action needs to take place whereby L&D goals and aspirations are discussed and facilitated.
-If for no other reason, we should ask ourselves what is the point of being a cohesive organisation if one department can’t learn lessons gained from another?
+If for no other reason, we should ask ourselves what is the point of being a cohesive organization if one department can’t learn lessons gained from another?
 Are we really intent on all making the same mistakes over and over?

 - It Bolsters Efficiency: Let’s think about the individual employee for the moment.
 Let’s say they’ve been on a course and learned something new.
 As it stands, they are the only one to benefit at present.
-However, if that employee’s learning is shared with others, and accessible to others, through facilitated communication, then every facet of the organisation stands to benefit from it.
-If ever there was an argument for a central hub of knowledge, learning, performance and development, then it’s this!
+However, if that employee’s learning is shared with others, and accessible to others, through facilitated communication, then every facet of the organization stands to benefit from it.
+If ever there was an argument for a central hub of knowledge, learning, performance, and development, then it’s this!
 Every single investment in L&D has exponential power.
 What’s more, when a collaborative approach is taken, then the knowledge of the individual learner becomes the knowledge of the business, and isn’t simply lost, should that particular employee move on.

 It is Vital to Promote Cross-Departmental Collaboration

 Cross-departmental collaboration in L&D never ‘just happens’.
 Departments naturally have a tendency to silo and it’s all too easy for the L&D function to embark on its own tangent.
 Therefore, collaboration always has to be facilitated and promoted from the top down.
 It has to be a strategic decision.
-It should be so strategic that when leaders are considering objectives, goals and KPIs for the business, L&D should be factored in from the start.
-In reality, this isn’t how it works for many organisations.
+It should be so strategic that when leaders are considering objectives, goals, and KPIs for the business, L&D should be factored in from the start.
+In reality, this isn’t how it works for many organizations.
 But they are therefore missing a trick.